openstack-archive/monasca-analytics/doc/examples.md

 ```

 #### Stop Data Execution
-When you want to stap the example, you can send another HTTP POST to order MoNanas to stop streaming data.
+When you want to stop the example, you can send another HTTP POST to order MoNanas to stop streaming data.
 In this case, the request body should be:

 ```json
 {